leoloso/leoloso.com/src/posts/bettering-graphql-through-components.md

 In addition, the time complexity to execute queries is much lower: Whereas [GraphQL's is exponential](https://blog.acolyer.org/2018/05/21/semantics-and-complexity-of-graphql/) (`O(2^n)`), PoP's is just quadratic (or `O(n^2)`).
 As a consequence, executing deeply nested queries will take lower time, and the risk of Denial of Service attacks is also reduced.

-### Dynamic schema
+### Support for Public/Private API, One-Graph solution for everything

-Because the schema is dynamically built from a component model, it can decide to incorporate or discard different elements based on different factors.
-For instance, the following scenarios can all be implemented:
+Because the schema is dynamically built from a component model, it can decide to incorporate or discard different elements based on different factors or situations.
+As such, these use cases can be easily implemented:

-- Make an API that is both public and private, by enabling certain fields only if the user is logged-in, or if the user has a specific user role (such as `admin`)
+**Make an API that is both public and private**, by enabling certain fields only if the user is logged-in, or if the user has a specific user role (such as `admin`)

-- Build a One-Graph-For-Everything solution, creating a gateway to different services (Twitter, Salesforce, Slack, Stripe, etc) from a single endpoint
+**Build a One-Graph solution for everything**, creating a customizable gateway to different services (Twitter, Salesforce, Slack, Stripe, etc) from a single endpoint

+### Field-based Cache-control

+Through a special directive, each field can indicate its `cache-control` configuration, and the request will calculate the overall cache-control based on all the requested fields:

+- If any field cannot be cached (such as those with user state), then the request is not cached
+- Otherwise, the request is cached using the lowest value

 ### Decentralization